-The Allan Gray Africa ex-SA Equity Fund Limited (the 'Fund') invests in a focused portfolio of companies with significant business interests in Africa regardless of the location of the stock exchange listing (excluding South Africa).
+The Allan Gray Africa Equity Fund Limited (the 'Fund') invests in a focused portfolio of companies with significant business interests in Africa, regardless of the location of the stock exchange listing.
 The Fund price is reported in US dollars but the underlying holdings are denominated in various currencies.
 Returns are likely to be volatile.